opengeospatial/t16-dapa-terradue-sentinel-5p-NO2/docs/index.md

 First, open the [DAPA OpenAPI documentation](../8000/docs) and try each API call sequentially.

-When asked for a bounding box, we suggest using the value `2.12,48.75,2.52,48.99` that corresponds to Paris in France.
+When asked for a location, we suggest setting a free text value such as `Paris, France`.

 Then go to back to [Getting started section of this documentation](./started/) and run the Jupyter Notebooks sequentially.

 At this stage, you should be familiar with the API and can thus start your own new notebooks using the provided [JupyterLab](../../lab) environment.